gfakouri/WA_Camping/README.md

 ### Third Party Tools

-Firebase was utilised to store the form data.
+Possibly use Firebase to store the form data.
 A specific project links directly to the website without any need to utilise an email address embedded in the HTML.

-An attempt was made to utlise the storage facility of Firebase to store and return data(cv) to the user.
-This proved less successful and is a work in progress.

 Web hosting was carried out by Netifly.

 The domain name was provided by goDaddy.

-Fontawesome for the icons utilised.
+https://mapicons.mapsmarker.com/ for the icons utilised.

 Googlefonts for font selection.